A Genetic Algorithm for Generating Extreme Examples in Arithmetic Dynamics: The Algorithm

 \section{The Algorithm}

 This section presents details of our algorithm.
-The general method is to use reinforcement learning in the form of a genetic algorithm.
-The fitness function varies for each subproblem, but the overall algorithm remains the same.
+The method is a general genetic algorithm with fitness functions modified for each subproblem.
 Full code is available on github\footnote{\url{https://github.com/bhutz/GA_for_ADS_examples}} and can be used with SageMath.

 Generally speaking, a genetic algorithm follows the following outline \begin{enumerate} \item Start with a population of potential examples \item Rank the population in terms of a fitness function \item Keep a small fraction of the best performing examples: the survivors \item Repopulate by recombining the survivors with a small percentage of random changes (mutations) \item repeat \end{enumerate} We also found it helpful to periodically keep only the very best and regenerate the rest of the population randomly